jbardon/social-network-course/README.md

 afraid of ourselves.

 ## We are social network

+Like it said in RRRrrr!!!, a Frensh movie :

+> We are a tribe!
+You are a tribe!
+I am a tribe!. -- RRRrrrr!!!

 Basically, it's a way to say we are all a network (a “tribe”), even if we are alone.
 People are connected with invisible strings.
 And that's how we work since we began to conquer the world.
 And ironically, it's also how it will end.
 Finally...
 We are a social network.
 You are a social network.
 I am a social network.
 Internet and the Web 2.0 hadn't invented it.
 I'm pretty sure Vercingétorix did have a vast social network and no Twitter account or Internet access.